-- i.
-Student attainment of challenging academic content and student academic achievement standards; - ii.
-Student attainment of career and technical proficiencies, including student achievement on technical assessments that are aligned with industry-recognized standards; - iii.
-Student rates of attainment for secondary school diploma, General Education Development (GED) or another State-recognized equivalent (including recognized alternative standards for individuals with disabilities), and proficiency credential, certificate, or degree, in conjunction with a secondary school diploma. - iv.
+- iii.
+Student rates of attainment for secondary school diploma, General Education Development (GED) or other State-recognized equivalent (including recognized alternative standards for individuals with disabilities), and proficiency credential, certificate, or degree, in conjunction with a secondary school diploma. - iv.
 Student graduation rates; - v.
 Student placement in postsecondary education or advanced training, in military service, or in employment; and - vi.
 Student participation in and completion of career and technical education programs that lead to non-tradition fields.